DOT Telecom License Required

 Approval & Licence Issuance

 Once the application is approved, DoT grants the OSP or ISP Licence.
+Businesses can now legally operate and offer telecom-related services in India.

 Following these steps ensures a hassle-free registration process, avoiding rejections or delays.
 Proper documentation and compliance with DoT regulations are essential for approval.